saidmoya12/tcomb-form-injector/README.md

 ###About

-Inject any component as tcomb-form-field, (autocomplete, datetime, custom, etc) Validation iextended from tcomb-form and tcomb-form-validation
+Inject any component as tcomb-form field, (autocomplete, datetime, custom, etc) Validation extended from tcomb-form and tcomb-form-validation

+Contributions are welcome...

 **New 0.1.1**
 Deprecated indirect import